small lotus divider graphic on neutral colored background.

 Pulling It All Together

-Answering these questions keeps research in its proper role: informative, but not definitive.
+Research should help narrow a question, not close it before the context is understood.
+Answering these questions keeps research in its proper role: informative, but not definitive on its own.

-Get new Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
-The digest focuses on helping families interpret supplement claims, research findings, and formulation tradeoffs more clearly.
+Get Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
+The digest focuses on helping families better interpret supplement claims, research findings, and formulation tradeoffs.

-Subscribe to the Digest
+Subscribe to the Digest →

 References and Further Reading